solana-foundation/developer-content/content/guides/dapps/cash-app.md

 ```

 By calling the program namespace `program.methods`, you're able to interact with
-the instructions of that program.
+the instructions handlers of that program.
 When a transaction is sent using the
 `provider` _(or methods derived from it, such as `program.rpc()`)_, the signing
 by `myWallet` is implicitly handled.
 The `provider` automatically includes the
 wallet configured with it _(myWallet in this case)_ as a signer for any